GRAINS-Wheat at two-week low on USDA crop report; soybeans down

 Global wheat markets had rallied early last week on concerns that excessive harvest-time rains damaged wheat crop quality amid strong demand.

-Egypt's state grains buyer, the General Authority for Supply Commodities, said on Monday it bought 600,000 tonnes of wheat in an international tender for shipment Jan 9-20.
+Egypt's state grains buyer, the General Authority for Supply Commodities, said on Monday it bought 600,000 tonnes of wheat in an international tender for Jan.
+9-20 shipment.

 The U.S. corn and soybean harvests are virtually complete, with the USDA reporting both crops as 95% harvested by Nov.
 21.